 Q: That brings to mind another adolescent scenario — the tall, slender adolescent.
 When should we think of Marfan syndrome?

 A: There are a number of physical characteristics that prompt a consideration of Marfan syndrome beyond the tall, slender adolescent.

 The possible diagnostic, molecular and family history findings are described in the Ghent criteria and divided into organ systems and major and minor categories: for example, arm span exceeding height by a ratio of 1.05, a positive thumb sign and a positive wrist sign.

 A positive thumb sign is when the thumb enclosed within a fist protrudes beyond the ulnar border.
 A positive wrist sign is when the thumb and fifth finger of one hand overlap when encircling the wrist of the other hand.

 Other findings include dislocated lens, scoliosis, flat feet, high arched palate, history of spontaneous pneumothoraces, pectus excavatum and nearsightedness.

 Q: Do we refer patients with suspected Marfan syndrome to you, Genetics, Ophthalmology, or another department?

 A: In short, the answer is yes to all.
 Most patients with Marfan syndrome or a concern for it should see the geneticists.
 Often patients with Marfan syndrome end up seeing geneticists, cardiologists and ophthalmologists, and others as needed.

-There is a combined cardio-genetics clinic at Children's that provides care for patients with Marfan syndrome and other cardio-genetic syndromes.
+There is a combined cardio-genetics clinic at Seattle Children's that provides care for patients with Marfan syndrome and other cardio-genetic syndromes.

 Q: Is sudden cardiac death in adolescents usually preventable?